 These pumpkin whoopie pies are sandwich cookies filled with a creamy cinnamon-flavored cream cheese filling.

-Combine brown sugar and 1/2 cup butter in large bowl; beat at medium speed until creamy.
+Combine brown sugar and 1/2 cup butter in bowl; beat at medium speed until creamy.
 Add pumpkin, milk, egg and vanilla; beat until well mixed.
-Reduce speed to low; add flour mixture.
-Beat until well mixed.
+Add flour mixture; beat at low speed until well mixed.

 Drop batter by level measuring tablespoonfuls onto ungreased cookie sheets.
 Bake 9-10 minutes or until set and lightly browned around edges.
 Cool 2 minutes on cookie sheets; remove to cooling rack.
 Cool completely.